mbadal1996/CNN_Calculator/README.md

 # cnn_calculator
-cnn_calculator aids in correctly constructing a CNN architecture for a given input image size.
+The python code cnn_calculator aids in correctly constructing a CNN architecture for a given input image size.

 ======================================================================